chunky87/CS151-SpotFinder/proposal/README.md

 ## High-level Description

 ### Project Setup
-- Use a framework to aid development, like React and/or Spring Boot.
+- Use a framework to aid development, like Spring Boot.
 - Must be implemented in Java.

 ### API Integration